LVParkinson/lvparkinson.github.io/_pages/about.md

 permalink: /about/
 ---
 ## About
-I am a forest eclogist turned data scientist getting involved in projects bridging plant ecology community with new technological tools.
+I am a forest eclogist turned data scientist getting involved in projects bridging plant ecology with new technological tools.